Why A Website Is Important For Your Business:

 Examples Of A Few WordPress Websites I’ve Created Over The Years:

-While I’ve created dozens of websites over the past decade or so, many can not be shown because those businesses no longer exists, or the clients have requested anonymity.
+While I’ve created many websites over the past decade or so, some are no longer active, have been updated to be mobile responsive, or the clients have requested anonymity.
 Below are some active sites I can show.
-Please note: since creating these websites, I’ve invested in improved tools which allow for more advanced features and site functionality.
+Since creating some of these websites, I’ve invested in improved tools which allow for more advanced features and site functionality.

 Property Maintenance Website Design.
 This mobile friendly responsive website offers simple and clean graphics and messaging, and remains cohesive with the client’s brand identity.
-The site features parallax scroll, contact forms on all pages, and an attention grabbing text changing feature on the contact page.
+The site features parallax scroll, contact forms on all pages, and a text changing feature on the contact page.

 Massage Therapy Website Design.
 This mobile friendly responsive website is bold in style as requested by the client, and is matching in aesthetic with the logo and other items I also designed.
 The initial site included a few more pages and additional content (which filled in the pages nicely), however some of this content had to be removed when the client decided to limit their service offerings.